 - Add the vanilla and coffee, and mix on medium speed until combined.

-- Combine the buttermilk and vanilla in a small bowl or glass.
+- Combine the buttermilk and half & half in a small bowl or glass.

 - With the mixer on low, beat in the dry ingredients in 4 additions alternately with the buttermilk liquid mixture, beginning and ending with the dry ingredients.

 - Once all the ingredients are combined, turn the mixer off and scrape down the sides of the bowl.

 - With the mixer on low, add the black food coloring a little at a time until the desired shade of black is achieved.